 - Makes temporary amendments to the waiting period for a credit union to terminate its membership;

 - Eases collateral requirements on some assets; and

 - Allows, temporarily, for an agent member to borrow for its own liquidity needs.

 The interim final rule becomes effective upon publication in the Federal Register, and it will expire on December 31, 2020.

 The Central Liquidity Facility is a mixed-ownership government corporation created to improve the general financial stability of credit unions.
 It provides the credit union system a vital contingent source of funds to assist with system-wide liquidity events.
 Member credit unions own the Central Liquidity Facility, which exists within the NCUA.
 Joining the facility is voluntary.

-In addition to these regulatory changes, credit unions have greater access to the Central Liquidity Facility because of the Coronavirus Aid, Relief, and Economic Security Act (opens new window).
+In addition to these regulatory changes, credit unions have greater access to the Central Liquidity Facility because of the Coronavirus Aid, Relief, and Economic Security Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The CARES Act permits temporary access for corporate credit unions, provides greater flexibility to corporate credit unions serving as agent members, increases the fund’s borrowing authority temporarily, and provides the Central Liquidity Facility more flexibility when granting loans.